-Before we jump right into dresses, I wanted to mention that the Spanx Nursing Bra is the best of any nursing bras I tried!
+Before we jump right into dresses, I wanted to mention that the Spanx Nursing Bra is the best of any nursing bras I tried (they make great nursing friendly clothing)!
 I wore it with everything that I could.
 In the very early weeks, I wore this nursing tank top a a lot.
 It’s the best of all the nursing tanks I tried.
 (You can see more of my breastfeeding essentials here and my postpartum essentials here.)

 You’ll see a lot of smocking and button front tops below since that’s what I’m drawn to.
 I don’t have any wrap dresses linked because I found that I hated having to re-wrap my dress up each time I unwrapped it.
 It’s a nice concept for sure, but it felt like too much work each time I tried it.
 You’ll also notice a wide range of prices.
 When he was smaller and nursing every few hours and spitting up more, I got more affordable options that I wasn’t as worried about.
 Once he got older and wasn’t nursing as often and was a bit neater while nursing 😉 I started investing in higher quality options that I could wear for years to come.
 For the pricer picks, I also noted a similar affordable option.